 - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
-Appointment of any new committees in accordance with standing order 4; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
+Appointment of any new committees in accordance with standing order 4 above; - ix.
+Review and adoption of appropriate standing orders and financial regulations; - Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
-Review of inventory of land and other assets including buildings and office equipment; - xiv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
-Review of the Council's and/or staff subscriptions to other bodies; - xvi.
-Review of the Council's complaints procedure; - xvii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xviii.
-Review of the Council's policy for dealing with the press/media; - xix.
-Review of the Council's employment policies and procedures; - xx.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - 6.
-Extraordinary meetings of the council, committees and sub-committees - a The Chairman of the Council may convene an extraordinary meeting of the Council at any time.
+In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - xiii.
+Review of inventory of land and assets including buildings and office equipment; - xiv.
+Confirmation of arrangements for insurance cover in respect of all insured risks; - xv.
+Review of the council's and/or staff subscriptions to other bodies; - xvi.
+Review of the council's complaints procedure; - xvii.
+Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xviii.
+Review of the council's policy for dealing with the press/media; and - xix.
+Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council.

+6. Extraordinary meetings of the council and committees and sub-committees a The Chairman of the Council may convene an extraordinary meeting of the council at any time.

-- b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chairman of a committee (or a sub-committee) may convene an extraordinary meeting of the committee (or the sub-committee) at any time. - d If the chairman of a committee (or a sub-committee) does not call an extraordinary meeting within 3 days of having been requested to do so by 2 members of the committee (or the sub-committee), any 2 members of the committee (or the sub-committee) may convene an extraordinary meeting of the committee (or a sub-committee).
+- b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chairman of a committee may convene an extraordinary meeting of the committee at any time. - d If the chairman of a committee does not or refuses to call an extraordinary meeting within seven days of having been requested by to do so by two members of the committee, any three members of the committee may convene an extraordinary meeting of a committee.

-7. Previous Resolutions
+7. Previous resolutions

-- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) has been disposed of, no similar motion may be moved for a further six months.
+- A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least three councillors to be given to the Proper Officer in accordance with standing order 9 below, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 7(a) above has been disposed of, no similar motion may be moved within a further six months.

-8. Voting On Appointments
+8. Voting on appointments

-a Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+a Where more than two persons have been nominated for a position to be filled by the council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
 This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.
+A tie in votes may be settled by the casting vote exerciseable by the chairman of the meeting.